 Chances of Dying on a Motorcycle (No Good News)

 The main reason for the increasing number of motorcycle deaths is the lack of safety features that other vehicles have, such as airbags, crumple zones, and seatbelts.
 However, some accidents occur by careless drivers who either don’t see you or are under the influence.
-The statistics show that around 40% of accidents involve motorcycles compared to 10% in cars.
+The statistics show that around 40% of the accidents involve motorcycles compared to 10% in cars.

 The NHTSA estimates that in 2018, almost 5,000 motorcyclists died in crashes on America’s roadways.
 And if you break down this statistic by percentage, motorcyclists are 27 times more likely to die from injuries sustained during a crash than automobile drivers or passengers.
 That means surviving a motorcycle crash if hit by a car becomes significantly lower.